igorcosta/Github-challenge/README.md

 ### Features:

-- Listens for organization events to know when a repository has been created.
+- Listen to events from an organisation when a new repository has been created.
 - When a repository is created under the organization, triggers an automated process to protect the master branch of the repository using a minimum number of pull reviews.
 - Then notify your Github user account with an @mention using Github issue within the repository, highlights the details of what protection was added to the branch.